Causal inference for N-of-1 trials: Introduction

 \section{Introduction}

-The conventional causal estimand in parallel-group randomized control trials (RCTs) is the average causal effect in a given population \cite{pearl2009, hernan2019}.
+The conventional causal estimand in parallel-group randomized controlled trials (RCTs) is the average causal effect in a given population \cite{pearl2009, hernan2019}.
 Recent interest in personalized medicine, however, has challenged the reliance on conventional RCTs for identifying clinically relevant causal effects \cite{Schork2018-xs}.
 Individuals might respond differently to treatment or have different treatment preferences \cite{Schork2018-xs, Lillie2011-gv}.
 Thus, only knowing that a treatment is effective on average in a given population is insufficient to fully inform a personalized treatment decision \cite{Essentials_ch6, Guyatt1986-je}.
 In some cases no RCT is available \cite{Guyatt1986-je, Essentials_ch4}, the patient of interest does not even fulfill the eligibility criteria of the available published RCTs \cite{Guyatt1986-je, Essentials_ch4, Mirza2017-uh, Essentials_ch11}, or the treatment effect is highly heterogeneous (and therefore the RCT results may be not of direct use) \cite{Guyatt1986-je, Mirza2017-uh, Essentials_ch11, Hogben1953-fe, Schmid2022-oh}.

-N-of-1 trials have been proposed as an alternative design to advance personalized medicine \cite{Schork2018-xs, Lillie2011-gv}.
+N-of-1 trials have been proposed as an alternative study design to advance personalized medicine \cite{Schork2018-xs, Lillie2011-gv}.
 These trials, which are also called single-case experimental designs \cite{Guyatt1986-je, Manolov2017-fu} or self-controlled experiments \cite{Hogben1953-fe}, aim at assessing the response to an intervention in a specific individual \cite{Schork2018-xs, Essentials_ch6, Guyatt1986-je, Schmid2022-oh}.
 The key feature of this design is that the same individual receives the treatment and the comparator in designated, sequential time periods.
-N-of-1 trials are “within-patient, randomized, double-blind, cross-over comparisons of a treatment with either placebo or another treatment” \cite{Essentials_ch2}.
-While there are other definitions of N-of-1 trials, the typical N-of-1 trial is characterized by a multiple crossover design, multiple measurements of the outcome over time, random allocation of the treatment sequence, and blinding \cite{Guyatt1986-je,Schork2018-xs, Schmid2022-oh, Essentials_ch2}.
+N-of-1 trials have been defined as “within-patient, randomized, double-blind, cross-over comparisons of a treatment with either placebo or another treatment” \cite{Essentials_ch2}.
+While there are several definitions of N-of-1 trials, the typical N-of-1 trial is characterized by a multiple crossover design, multiple measurements of the outcome over time, random allocation of the treatment sequence, and blinding \cite{Guyatt1986-je,Schork2018-xs, Schmid2022-oh, Essentials_ch2}.
 The outcome is frequently chosen to be directly relevant to the specific patient's well-being \cite{Guyatt1986-je, Essentials_ch11}.

 Although N-of-1 trials require careful methodological and ethical considerations and are not universally suitable for all treatments and outcomes \cite{Manolov2017-fu, Schork2018-xs, Mirza2017-uh, Hogben1953-fe, Guyatt1986-je}, they have the potential of allowing identification of individual-level rather than population-level causal effects \cite{Lillie2011-gv}.
 Therefore, N-of-1 trials hold the promise of going beyond clinical decision making informed by effect estimates for the “average patient” \cite{Tabery2011, Hogben1953-fe, Schmid2022-oh, Essentials_ch4, Essentials_ch6, Essentials_ch11}.
 Results of a single N-of-1 trial may not generalize beyond the individual that is studied \cite{Guyatt1986-je, Mirza2017-uh, Lillie2011-gv}, but series of N-of-1 trials of distinct individuals can be aggregated and analyzed together to yield efficient estimates of population average treatment effects \cite{Schork2018-xs, Mirza2017-uh}.
 These aggregated N-of-1 trial results have been informally shown to converge towards the results of a multi-crossover RCT \cite{Guyatt1986-je} or a parallel-group RCT \cite{Essentials_ch4, Zucker1997}.